-A food allergy (Allergy Food) occurs when the body’s immune system sees a certain food as harmful and reacts by causing allergic symptoms.
+A food allergy (Food Allergies) occurs when the body’s immune system sees a certain food as harmful and reacts by causing allergic symptoms.
 Foods that cause allergic reactions are allergens.
 There are different types of allergic reactions to foods:

 - Immunoglobulin E (IgE) mediated.
 The body’s immune system makes antibodies called immunoglobulin E (IgE).
 These IgE antibodies react with a certain food and cause symptoms.
-In the US, the most common causes of food allergy are these eight foods:
+In the US, the most common causes of Food Allergies are these eight foods:

 - Tree Nut